 Aspen Baker, Founder & Executive Director

-Aspen Baker is the leading voice in the nation on the personal experiences of women and men post-abortion.
-Aspen's own experience with abortion in 1999 led her to found Exhale with co-founders Carolina De Robertis, Anna Goldstein, Susan Chorley, and Laura Perez.
-Aspen was awarded with the Gerbode Professional Development Fellowship in 2012; was named a "Local Hero" in 2009 by San Francisco's KQED during Women's History Month; "Young Executive Director of the Year" in 2005 by the Bay Area's Young Non-Profit Professional Network; and a "Top Activist Under 30" in 2003 by Choice USA.
-Aspen speaks regularly at conferences and schools, and addresses advocates on ethical storysharing, conflict transformation, abortion wellbeing, and the growing Pro-Voice Movement.
-In 2011, Aspen was appointed by Mayor Jean Quan to the City of Oakland's Public Ethics Commission.
-As a spokesperson for Exhale, Ms. Baker has been featured by media outlets across the country, including CNN Headline News, Fox National News, Ladies Home Journal, New York Times Magazine, National Public Radio, Associated Press, Newsweek, San Francisco Chronicle, Oakland Tribune, Philadelphia Inquirer, Chicago Tribune, San Jose Mercury News, The New Republic, Alternet, Women's eNews, Bust, and many more.
+Aspen Baker is the leading voice in the nation on how to transform the abortion conflict.
+Aspen was named a “fun, fearless female” by Cosmopolitan in 2013; awarded with the Gerbode Professional Development Fellowship in 2012; was named a "Local Hero" in 2009 by San Francisco's KQED during Women's History Month; "Young Executive Director of the Year" in 2005 by the Bay Area's Young Non-Profit Professional Network; and a "Top Activist Under 30" in 2003 by Choice USA.
+Aspen speaks regularly at conferences and schools, and addresses advocates on ethical storysharing, conflict transformation, abortion wellbeing, and the Pro-Voice Movement.
+Aspen served on the City of Oakland's Public Ethics Commission 2011-2014.
+As a spokesperson for Exhale, Aspen has been featured by media outlets across the country, including CNN Headline News, Fox National News, Ladies Home Journal, The New York Times, National Public Radio, Associated Press, Newsweek, San Francisco Chronicle, Oakland Tribune, Philadelphia Inquirer, Chicago Tribune, San Jose Mercury News, The New Republic, Alternet, Women's eNews, Bust, and many more.
 Her essay “My Abortion Brought Us Together” was featured in the anthology Nothing But The Truth So Help Me God: 51 Women Reveal the Power of Positive Female Connection.
 She is currently working on her first book, Pro-Voice: How to Keep Listening When the World Wants to Fight, due out in 2015.
 Twitter: @aspenbaker.